dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

     sampler
         Samplers are processes that sample from low energy states of a problem's objective function, which is a mathematical expression of the energy of a system.
-A binary quadratic model (BQM) sampler samples from low energy states in models such as those defined by an :term:`Ising` equation or a :term:`QUBO` problem and returns an iterable of samples, in order of increasing energy.
+A binary quadratic model (:term:`BQM`) sampler samples from low energy states in models such as those defined by an :term:`Ising` equation or a :term:`QUBO` problem and returns an iterable of samples, in order of increasing energy.

+        Samplers run---either remotely (for example, in the `Leap <https://cloud.dwavesys.com/leap/>`_ service) or locally on your CPU---on compute resources known as :term:`solvers <solver>`.
+(Note that some classical samplers actually brute-force solve small problems rather than sample, and these are also referred to as solvers.)

         Learn more: :ref:`concept_samplers`.